 One thing that jumps out at me in this comparison is the size of the original Mac’s screen: 9” with a resolution of 512 x 342 pixels.
 Such a small screen did not stop people from doing great work.
 In today’s world, many would say a small screen cannot be used to get real work done.
 But for me, a small screen provides focus.
 The notion that a giant monitor is required to do anything of importance seems wrong to me.
 The 11” iPad Pro that I’m working on has an effective resolution of 1194 x 834 (the actual resolution is 2388 x 1668 since the retina screens use twice the pixels for a clearer image).
 That’s more than twice the screen space as the original Mac, and large enough to handle almost anything.

-When I was still working, I eventually bought into the idea that larger and more screens would improve productivity.
+When I was still working, I eventually bought into the idea that more larger and larger screens would improve productivity.
 I had always preferred working on laptops, as I loved being able to always have my work with me.
 I didn’t find the smaller screens to inhibit my ability to get things done.
-But, many smart people around around me convinced me that more was better.
-And indeed, I saw many people with multiple large monitors who seemed so much happier and who said how much more productive they were.
+But, many smart people around me convinced me that more was better.
+And indeed, I saw many people with multiple large monitors who said how much more productive they were.
 So, I jumped in!
 First by setting up a desktop PC (I had only been using a laptop) and connecting a large monitor.
 It was OK, and I’m sure the newness of it made me feel as if I was more productive.
 Then, I connected another monitor.
 Then I replaced those with larger monitors.
 At one point I had three large monitors connected to my PC all in the pursuit of better productivity.
 I soon realized though, that for me, this did nothing for my productivity.
-It had the opposite effect.
+In fact, it had the opposite effect.
 I felt overwhelmed by information.
 I felt surrounded.
 I like to stay focused on the task at hand, and having apps and windows spread across multiple screens just distracted me.
 I ended up switching back to a single monitor and was much more productive.

 Similarly, after I retired and starting doing app development, I did it all from a 15” MacBook Pro.
 I had tech friends who were shocked that I didn’t use a monitor, or several, attached to my laptop.
 But I found that having a single, big enough screen was perfect for me.
 I could focus and easily switch to other windows or apps as needed.